Richard-W/scalacrypt/README.md

 The AES implementations use cipher block chaining mode (CBC) which randomizes the output independent of the plaintext.
 The IV is prepended to the encrypted data (the first 16 bytes).

-The SymmetricCipherSuite class signs the encrypted data and prepends it.
+The SymmetricCipherSuite class signs the encrypted data and appends it.
 The offset depends on the length of the specific Mac.